ktemesi/Spitfire_SO_app/README.md

 Load the Spitfire Audio Symphony Orchestra VST plugin in the DAW.

-Play the MIDI keyboard and control the articulations from the mobile phone or tablet.
+Play the MIDI keyboard and control the articulations with the Spitfire_SO app.

 References